laurenzfg/SimpleFormMailer/README.md

 # SimpleFormMailer

 This is a dead simple PHP form mailer utilising [PHPMailer](https://github.com/PHPMailer/PHPMailer/blob/master/LICENSE).
-You sent your form data as a json to the endpoint, the script will e-mail the form submission to you.
+You sent your form data as a form submission to the endpoint, the script will e-mail the form submission to you.
-Be warned that the script has no anti-spam.

 ## Licensing